-What kind of plugins uses the most sever resources?
+What kind of plugins uses the most server resources?

 Related Posts Plugins